Instructor: Prof. Dimitris Samaras

-There will be homeworks, two midterms and a final.
-Homeworks will be 60%, each midterm 10%, and the final 20% and the final project 25%.
+There will be homeworks, a final project, a midterm and a final exam.
+Homeworks will be 45%, the midterm 10%, the final 20% and the final project 25%.
 Weights are approximate and subject to change.
-You are expected to do homeworks (5-6) by yourselves.
+You are expected to do homeworks (4-5) by yourselves.
 Even if you discuss them with your classmates, you should turn in your own code and write-up.
 Do not share your code!
 There will be 4 free late dates for the semester.
 After that there will be 10% penalty per day.

-Projects will be done in up-to 2 people teams, and will require a significant programming and documentation effort.
-This will probably be much more work than doing the final homework.
-Two people projects will be scaled accordingly.
+Projects will be done in up-to 3 people teams, and will require a significant programming and documentation effort.
+Two or three people projects will be scaled accordingly.